 Management determines the appropriate classification of securities at the time of purchase and reevaluates such designation as of each balance sheet date.
 Currently, the Company classifies all securities as available-for-sale which are included in current assets as they are intended to fund current operations.
-The Company carries available-for-sale securities at fair value, with temporary unrealized gains and losses, net of tax, reported in accumulated other comprehensive income, a component of stockholders' equity (deficit).
+The Company carries available-for-sale securities at fair value, with temporary unrealized gains and losses, reported in accumulated other comprehensive income, a component of stockholders' equity (deficit).
+The Company conducts periodic reviews to identify and evaluate each investment that has an unrealized loss, in accordance with the meaning of other-than-temporary impairment and its application to certain investments.
+When assessing whether a decline in the fair value of a security is other-than-temporary, the Company considers the fair market value of the security, the duration of the security's decline, and prospects for the underlying business.
+Based on these considerations, the Company did not identify any other-than-temporary unrealized losses on available-for-sale securities that are determined to be temporary, and not related to credit loss, are recorded, net of tax, in accumulated other comprehensive income.
 The amortized cost of debt securities in this category reflects amortization of premiums and accretion of discounts to maturity computed under the effective interest method.
-The Company includes this amortization in the caption "Interest income (expense), net" within the Condensed Statements of Operations and Comprehensive Loss.
+The Company includes this amortization in the caption "Interest income (expense), net" within the Consolidated Statements of Operations and Comprehensive Loss.
 We also include in net investment income, realized gains and losses and declines in value determined to be other than temporary.
 The Company bases the cost of securities sold upon the specific identification method, and includes interest and dividends on securities in interest income.